dungeon-hub/dungeon-hub-docs/Writerside/topics/Warnings.md

 ## Displaying your warnings
 To display the active warns you currently have, you can use the command [](warns.topic).
-> _Please note that you need to have the `Moderate Members` permission to be able to see warns of other users through this command._
+> You need to have the `Moderate Members` permission to be able to see warns of other users through this command.
 {style="note"}

 To display all warns, even if they [were deactivated](warn-deactivate.topic), you can use the command [](warn-list-all.topic).